deimosfr/mytechnotebook/docs/Servers/ConfigurationManagers/Puppet/puppetdb_enhance_your_puppet_functionality.md

 For the host, add the interface that will listen on ports 8080 and 8081.
 This notably allows the dashboard to connect to it.

+!!! warning

-{{< alert context="warning" text="If possible and as a security measure, leave everything on localhost.
-Obviously, Puppet Master must be on this same machine if host and host_ssl are set to localhost" />}}
+    If possible and as a security measure, leave everything on localhost.
+Obviously, Puppet Master must be on this same machine if host and host_ssl are set to localhost

 Then restart PuppetDB: